chentianran/chentianran.github.io/teaching/linalg/notes/independence.markdown

 This is actually consistent with and implied by the definition of linear independence stated above.

-Determining linear independence (equation) {#determining-linear-independence-equation .unnumbered}
+Determining linear independence (equation) {#determining-linear-independence-equation}
 ------------------------------------------

 Following directly from definition of linear independence we have the